 Thus, changes to your credit situation while the deal is in escrow can put a wrench in your closing plans.

 If your down payment is less than 20 percent of the sale price, you’ll need to have private mortgage insurance on your loan.
-PMI is required by most lenders in case you default on the loan.
+Most lenders require PMI in case you default on the loan.

 However, qualifying for a mortgage and qualifying for PMI are two different things.
 Both companies will run their own credit check and determine if you’re worthy of their services.

 Most lenders like to see that the borrower has proper financial reserves in case of a job loss or other unforeseen event.
-This means that you need to have money in your savings account, IRA, 401K, stocks or other source to cover a loss of job.
+This means that you need to have money in your savings account, IRA, 401K, stocks, or another source to cover a loss of job.